re4ldev/arch-laptop/README.md

 1. Acquire an installation image.
 2. Verify an installation image signature.
-3. Prepare an installation media.
+3. Prepare an installation medium.
 4. Boot the live environment.
 5. Set keyboard layout.
 6. Verify the boot mode.